 We may nevertheless suggest that there are elements in Genesis 15:1-6 that have some degree of symbolical overtones.
 Verse 1 presents us with a vision, which connotes intimacy with God and thus symbolic depth.
 Verse 2 speaks about offspring and inheritance.
 In Genesis, physical offspring and inheritance are tokens of blessing in the context of a holistic personal relation to God.
 They thus betoken also spiritual fruit and spiritual inheritance.
 “Your reward” in verse 1 links with the theme of inheritance.
 “Your shield” in verse 1 functions to guarantee God’s care, and thereby suggests the larger pattern, where God promises to “be God” to Abraham (Gen 17:7, 8).
 Fruitfulness is suggested in verse 5, as confirmed by 17:6.
 Covenantal promises are suggested in verse 5, as confirmed by 17:4.

 The topic of inheritance in Genesis 15:1-6 goes together with the prospects of ongoing life, beyond a single generation.
 And so it links us back to the origin of human life and the Garden of Eden.
 The tree of life in 2:9 (3:22) symbolizes real life in fellowship with God, and thus eternal life (3:22).
 This eternal life is still a prospect even after the fall, as is made visible by the promise concerning the offspring of the woman (3:15).
 The tokens of life and blessing that are found in 15:1-6 evoke this larger theme of blessing, which has climactic form in the blessing of eternal life.
 In verse 5, the stars betoken the power of God.
-The fact that the stars are used as a central illustration to confirm God’s promise may invite us to slow down and experience more deeply what it means the actually look at stars and be in awe, as would have been Abram’s experience.
+The fact that the stars are used as a central illustration to confirm God’s promise may invite us to slow down and experience more deeply what it means to actually look at stars and be in awe, as would have been Abram’s experience.

 A sermon focused on verse 5 could dwell on how Christ brings to fulfillment the covenantal promises in the verse.
 Christ inaugurates the new covenant (1 Cor 11:25); produces fruitfulness (Isa 53:10-12); receives an inheritance that is also ours when we are in him (Ps 2:8; Rom 8:17; Gal.
 3:29).